StupidHackathonAMS/geolize.css/readme.md

 # Geolize.css #

-Geolize is a lightweight CSS reset that renders all browser elements like it's 1997.
+Geolize is a lightweight CSS reset that renders standard HTML and CSS elements like it's 1997.

 What does it do?
 ------